ooni/spec/backends/bk-003-collector.md

 }
 ```

-In case of failure, it MUST return a JSON object body that MAY be empty.
+Otherwise, in case of failure, the collector MUST return a JSON object, whose
+content is implementation dependent and MAY be empty.
+Some existing implementations
+return a `{"error": "string"}` object to make debugging easier.

 The following example shows how submitting a single measurement looks
 like from the point of view of a modern collector client (where the JSON